-After the ceremony at the Theatre Royal, Drury Lane, where he was presented with the accolade by The Independent critic Paul Taylor, he said he was delighted to receive the honour, 12 years after he won the same title for the television series Talking Heads.
+After the ceremony at Theatre Royal, Drury Lane, where he was presented with the accolade by the Independent critic Paul Taylor, he said he was delighted to receive the honour, which comes 12 years after he won the same title for the television series Talking Heads.

 Mel Brooks' The Producers was voted best musical.
 The comedy, which opened in the West End in November last year, is expected to reap more glory at the Laurence Olivier Awards.
 Since opening with the British comic Lee Evans and the acclaimed actor Nathan Lane, it has proved a huge hit with critics and audiences alike.

 Two other popular musicals, Sir Cameron Mackintosh's Mary Poppins and Andrew Lloyd Webber's The Woman in White, failed to win any awards.